athertahir/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 ```

-Thesplitsequence()function below implements this behavior and will split a given
+The splitsequence() function below implements this behavior and will split a given
 univariate sequence into multiple samples where each sample has a specified number of time
 steps and the output is a single time step.